-- It is recommended that, within the context of an overall strategy for this type of conserving, enhancing 5.6.3 and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Preserve high quality historic townscape element(s) as identified in the Character Area description. - Ensure that any new development responds to the existing scale and grain of the urban form, supporting the existing townscape elements rather than drawing attention away from them. - ٠ Maintain and, where possible, enhance access and visual linkages between the Historic Core, adjacent Character Types and Areas, the waterfront and Rowhedge. - Conserve characteristic streetscape/building materials as identified in the Character Area description, replacing them where necessary, and reflect these details/patterns in any new floorscapes/buildings. - Consider additional/new streetscape planting to enhance the townscape, particularly along the High street;
+- 5.6.3 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Preserve high quality historic townscape element(s) as identified in the Character Area description. - Ensure that any new development responds to the existing scale and grain of the urban form, supporting the existing townscape elements rather than drawing attention away from them. - Maintain and, where possible, enhance access and visual linkages between the Historic Core, adjacent Character Types and Areas, the waterfront and Rowhedge. - Conserve characteristic streetscape/building materials as identified in the Character Area description, replacing them where necessary, and reflect these details/patterns in any new floorscapes/buildings. - Consider additional/new streetscape planting to enhance the townscape, particularly along the High street;

-- Maintain a high density in the built form. - Conserve the pattern of key views, specifically: Open views across the ever-changing river corridor to the south. - Any new development should follow the intrinsic scale and fine grain of the urban structure set by the historical plots. - townscape type, through the use of appropriate building materials and styles as identified in the Character Area description. - strategies for the restoration and enhancement of key townscape elements. - Infill developments should respect and enhance the local character of streetscapes and existing design of landscapes/gardens in the grounds surrounding buildings. - Proposals for conversions of historic buildings in the Historic Core should carefully consider construction methods. - the impact on the local streetscape, address issues of privacy/overlooking and daylight/sunlight, and incorporate sensitive building forms, materials and details . - The fitting of solar panels and satellite dishes to listed buildings and other buildings within Conservation Areas should be carefully considered. - New proposals within this Townscape Character Type should address the key threats identified in the relevant Character Area descriptions through appropriate restoration and enhancement strategies, specifically: - streetscape; - Seek to integrate public direction signs and information signs, which currently detract from the quality of the historic environment; - which are sympathetic to the historic environment.
+- Maintain a high density in the built form. - Conserve the pattern of key views, specifically: - Open views across the ever-changing river corridor to the south. - Any new development should follow the intrinsic scale and fine grain of the urban structure set by the historical plots. - New development should reinforce the positive character and local distinctiveness of this townscape type, through the use of appropriate building materials and styles as identified in the Character Area description. - New proposals should address less positive aspects of character within this townscape type through strategies for the restoration and enhancement of key townscape elements. - Infill developments should respect and enhance the local character of streetscapes and existing historic buildings, incorporate appropriate forms, materials and details, and give emphasis to the design of landscapes/gardens in the grounds surrounding buildings. - Proposals for conversions of historic buildings in the Historic Core should carefully consider materials/forms, the design of internal spaces, the curtilage of the building and employ sensitive construction methods. - Proposals for extensions to existing listed buildings in the Historic Core should carefully consider the impact on the local streetscape, address issues of privacy/overlooking and daylight/sunlight, and incorporate sensitive building forms, materials and details. - The fitting of solar panels and satellite dishes to listed buildings and other buildings within Conservation Areas should be carefully considered. - New proposals within this Townscape Character Type should address the key threats identified in the relevant Character Area descriptions through appropriate restoration and enhancement strategies, specifically: - Seek to improve buildings, which are in poor repair and currently detract from the quality of the streetscape; - Seek to integrate public direction signs and information signs, which currently detract from the quality of the historic environment; - Seek practical and safe design solutions for integrating pedestrian and vehicular movement, which are sympathetic to the historic environment.